Morsmalleo/Repo_Swap/README.md

 ![line26](https://user-images.githubusercontent.com/64344168/112147894-203b8a80-8bd5-11eb-881c-e86c88dc7608.png)

-- Line 29
+- Line 29 (Insert what packages need to be installed from the older software repo you added on lines 22 & 23)
 ![line29](https://user-images.githubusercontent.com/64344168/112147916-27fb2f00-8bd5-11eb-859f-550b6baed32a.png)

-- Line 33
+- Line 33 (insert the name you gave the sources.list file on line 15)
 ![line33](https://user-images.githubusercontent.com/64344168/112147956-2fbad380-8bd5-11eb-9ad8-eab35ba4a111.png)

-- Line 38 (Only if you need upto date packages from Parrot repos or Kali Repos, if you dont you can delete line 38)
+- Line 38 (Only if you need upto date packages from Parrot repos or Kali Repos, if you dont, you can delete this line)
 ![line38](https://user-images.githubusercontent.com/64344168/112147968-33e6f100-8bd5-11eb-92c6-e5872d97ec1c.png)

 ## Give the script executable permissions